mthomps4/docker-compose-db/README.md

 **Let's take a look at what happened:**
 You should now see a `db` folder.
-The initializers have created a folder PER db inside, each with a `data` folder, `init` folder, and for MySQL a `my.conf` file.
+The initializers have created a folder PER DB inside, each with a `data` folder, `init` folder, and for MySQL a `my.conf` file.
-If you take a peak at the [db/mysql8/init](./db/mysql8/init) you'll notice the intializer also added a `01.sql` file.
+If you take a peek at the [db/mysql8/init](./db/mysql8/init) you'll notice the initializer also added a `01.sql` file.
 This file will then be used by docker in pair with `docker-entrypoint-initdb.d` to run extra commands on setup.
-In our case we've took the liberty to use our ENVs to ensure a super user was created with all permissions and a respected DB.
-While the ENVs provided to [Docker/MySQL](https://hub.docker.com/_/mysql) already do this, I've kept this file as an example for any other seeds and sql you may need to run.
+In our case, we've taken the liberty to use our ENVs to ensure a superuser was created with all permissions and a respected DB.
+While the ENVs provided to [Docker/MySQL](https://hub.docker.com/_/mysql) already do this, I've kept this file as an example for any other seeds and SQL you may need to run.

 Note: For MySQL 5.6, I've set an example setup of Root with NO password.
 If you need something different be sure to tweak the initializer, ENVs, and compose, respectfully.